-Join Jan Ozer for an in-depth discussion in this video Deinterlacing, part of Up and Running with Adobe Media Encoder.
+Join Jan Ozer for an in-depth discussion in this video Deinterlacing, part of Learning Adobe Media Encoder (2011).

 Deinterlacing is key to high quality streaming production, and this tutorial …shows you how it works in Adobe Media Encoder. …Specifically, while there isn't a separate Deinterlacing control, Adobe …Media Encoder automatically deinterlaces whenever you output interlace source to …progressive output.
 This is a file that shows interlacing …artifacts very clearly.
 Let's leave it right here. …We've selected the H.264 format outputting to the NTSCDV high quality preset.…